Updated 30 January 2020

 Is GP Strategies a data processor or data controller in regard to my personal data?

-If you as a data subject provide your personal data directly to GP Strategies (such as a site visitor, a forum or conference attendee, a site browser, etc.) GP acts as the data controller for that personal data.
+If a data subject (consumer) provides their personal data directly to GP Strategies (such as a site visitor, a forum or conference attendee, a site browser, etc.) GP acts as the data controller for that personal data.
 Note, if GP also processes that personal data in some fashion, GP also qualifies as a data processor in regard to that personal data.

 Is GP Strategies organized to manage the data processor obligations imposed by the GDPR, Privacy Shield and other similar laws and regulations?